Mazda Familia: Mazdaspeed Familia

+In May 2001, Mazda introduced the special edition, the Mazdaspeed Familia.
+It was only offered on saloon model.
+Powered by a tuned FS-ZE which was upgraded to 174 hp and a 5-speed manual transmission.
+It comes equipped with exclusive features such as a large aero bumper, side air dam skirts, and a three-stay rear wing, Mazdaspeed 4-2-1 headers with matching header back exhaust and gold painted 17-inch Racing Hart wheels.

+The suspension is also unique to the Mazdaspeed Familia.
+The damper damping force characteristics have been revised to match the spring rate, and the ride height has been lowered by 14mm at the front and 13mm at the rear along with larger front and rear sway bars.
+Initially it was planned that 100 units would be produced, but due to the flood of orders Mazda added an additional 109 units.
+All 200 units were finished in Starry Blue Mica.

 Mazdaspeed Protegé

-For the 2001 model year in North America, Mazda introduced the limited-edition Protegé MP3 featuring a new sport-tuned suspension, 17-inch Racing Hart wheels, and a 10 hp gain for a total of 140 hp, which was achieved through a tuned factory ECU which advances ignition timing requiring high octane rating gasoline, cat-back exhaust by Racing Beat, and removal of the Mazda VTCS system.
+For the 2001 model year in North America, Mazda introduced the limited-edition Protegé MP3 featuring a new sport-tuned suspension, 17-inch Racing Hart wheels, and a 10 hp gain for a total of 140 hp, which was achieved through a tuned factory ECU which advances ignition timing requiring high octane rating petrol, cat-back exhaust by Racing Beat, and removal of the Mazda VTCS system.
 The MP3 also came from the factory with a complete 450-watt Kenwood powered MP3 stereo with 10 in powered subwoofer.
 A total of 1,500 were produced – 1,000 finished in blue, and 500 painted yellow.

 2001 saw the North American introduction of the hatchback, called Protegé5 with the same 2.0 L engine offering 130 hp / 135 lbft this year and a slightly revised interior.
 In 2002, most Protegés (including the 5) received the 2.0 L engine, although the SE in Canada had the 1.6 L.

 In 2003, Mazdaspeed introduced the Mazdaspeed Protegé, an update to the Protegé MP3 that had a 170 hp / 160 lbft turbocharged engine, shared the MP3's full Racing Beat suspension, redesigned 17 in wheels, larger four-wheel disc brakes, and a Kenwood stereo system that included an amplifier along with a rear-deck mounted 8 in sub.
 Mazda then followed with a mid year change dubbed the "2003.5."
 This model included a different aero-kit, the same 17 in Racing Hart wheels, but with a darker color, and custom interior pieces.
 In total, there were 4,500 Mazdaspeed Protegé models produced of which 1,750 were painted Black/Orange for first version and 2,750 of the mid-year model that were finished in Yellow/Titanium/Blue/Silver.

 The 2003 ES model received a Tiptronic automatic transmission as an option, as well as a new wheel design appearing on models with the 15 in alloy rim option.
 This was also the last year of production for the Protegé.